Jun-Lizst/leo1234jv4/content/page/about.md

 Hello, My name is Jun-Liszt Li.
 I am currently working as a postdoc researcher in [David M. Sabatini lab (IOCB Boston and IOCB Prague)](https://www.davidsabatinilab.com/), a leading center for nutrient sensing and growth control research.
 My research focus is to understand the upstream logic of mTORC1 nutrient sensing pathway.
 At the Sabatini Lab, I have been fortunate to receive rigorous training in biochemistry and mechanistic cell biology.
 This experience not only refined my experimental precision but also shaped the way I think about scientific questions — emphasizing clarity, reproducibility, and the pursuit of fundamental molecular principles.

+My scientific interest originate from a persistent question encountered throughout my training: **how cells decide when to grow, specialize, or preserve function under constraint.**

 Previously, I received my PhD from the PKU–CIBR joint program at [Peking University](https://english.pku.edu.cn/).
+During my PhD, while studying endothelial cell growth in the context of brain vascular malformations, I became increasingly aware of a conceptual gap in cell growth biology.
+Classical signaling pathways, such as VEGF, Notch, and TGF-β, **explain how growth is instructed, but not when growth is permitted**.
+Endothelial cells must continuously balance proliferation with barrier integrity, particularly under metabolic and environmental constraints.
+Growth-factor signaling alone could not fully account for this decision-making process.

+This realization led me to view nutrient availability not as a passive metabolic parameter, but as a fundamental layer of growth control.
+The mTORC1 pathway, particularly its upstream nutrient-sensing machinery, represents a cellular decision node that integrates internal resource status with external growth cues.
+Rather than modulating the speed of growth, nutrient sensing determines whether growth is allowed at all.
+By elucidating how cells sense nutrients to make growth decisions, this work will address a fundamental constraint shared by all long-lived systems: **how to balance growth with maintenance under limited resources**. **Understanding this decision logic opens new conceptual paths toward extending healthy lifespan without blunt pharmacological inhibition.**

-My long-term goal is to discover and characterize basic mechanisms underlying cell growth (Vascular cells and Neurons).
-During my doctoral training, I worked extensively on next-generation gene delivery technologies, including rAAV capsid engineering and vector optimization, and integrated these tools with high-throughput sequencing (RNA-seq, single-cell RNA-seq), and advanced imaging platforms (confocal, light-sheet, and two-photon microscopy) in order to apply these technologies to explore animal physiology and address specific questions.
+During my doctoral training, I also worked extensively on next-generation gene delivery technologies, including rAAV capsid engineering and vector optimization, and integrated these tools with high-throughput sequencing (RNA-seq, single-cell RNA-seq), and advanced imaging platforms (confocal, light-sheet, and two-photon microscopy) in order to apply these technologies to explore animal physiology and address specific questions.

 My long-term goal is to become a **cell biology architect — someone who defines not just mechanisms, but the construction rules of specific biological system**.
 I want to understand why certain molecular architectures are necessary, how they enforce stability and plasticity, and how altering these architectures reshapes system-level behavior.